-The College of Education faculty and staff work diligently to provide students all of the information that is necessary to complete its undergraduate programs in a successful and timely manner.
+The College of Education faculty and staff go to great lengths to provide students all of the information that is necessary to complete its undergraduate programs in a clear and timely manner.
 However, it is the student's responsibility to thoroughly read all of the information available in handouts, on the College's web site, and in the USC On-line Bulletin.
-Likewise it is the student's responsibility to maintain accurate and current address, phone and e-mail information both with the Office of Student Affairs in the College of Education, and with the USC Registrar's office.
+Likewise it is the student's responsibility to maintain accurate and current address, phone and e-mail information both with the Office of Student Affairs in the College of Education, and with the Office of the Registrar.

-Any exceptions to the Bachelor of Arts degree requirements in the early childhood program must be submitted in writing to the Office of Student Affairs, and until and unless a student has received a written response in the affirmative, the exception does not exist.
+Any exceptions to the Bachelor of Arts degree requirements in elementary education must be submitted in writing to the Office of Student Affairs, and until and unless a student has received a written response in the affirmative, the exception does not exist.

 South Carolina Teacher Loan Program (TLP)